 Great! you're all signed in.
 Click to download your resource.Download

-Well… it’s that time of year again.
-2015 is winding down making it a nice time to reflect.
-Of course, we reflect on the ups and downs of the waning calendar year, but we can also pause to weigh in on the first half of the academic year.
+Well… it’s that time again.
+The year is winding down making it a nice time to reflect.
+Of course, we reflect on the ups and downs of the waning calendar year but we can also pause to weigh in on the first half of the academic year.
 What resolutions did you set at the beginning of the year?
 How are they going?
-Have those once fertile dreams of a new organization system dried and hardened like that one clay project you forgot to cover?
-Or, are you rocking a new assessment strategy that has you glowing like you do after pulling out the glitter?
+Have those once-fertile dreams of a new organizational system dried and hardened like that one clay project you forgot to cover?
+Or are you rocking a new assessment strategy that has you glowing as you do after pulling out the glitter?
 Either way, the new year is a great time to take stock of your teaching and set new goals for the back half of the school year.

-I’m a firm believer that goal setting trumps resolutions every time.
+I’m a firm believer that goal-setting trumps resolutions every time.
 Resolutions are “all or nothing” ultimatums we set with ourselves.
 “This is the year I finally will…” fill in the blank and fail!
 Last year, I took a cue from a friend from my professional learning network and abandoned the resolution route.
-Instead, I set goals and then even stretched those goals so I could keep on achieving throughout the year.
-Goals are S.M.A.R.T.er (Specific, Measurable, Achievable, Relevant, and Timely) than resolutions, and that’s why they succeed.
+Instead, I set goals and then even stretched those goals so I could keep on achieving them throughout the year.
+Goals are S.M.A.R.T.er (Specific, Measurable, Achievable, Relevant, and Timely) than resolutions and that’s why they succeed.

-I’ll be the first to admit that while I did achieve a number of my 2015 goals, they were the wrong goals.
+I’ll be the first to admit that while I did achieve a number of my goals this past year, they were the wrong goals.
 They were primarily about my own development and how I could become the best teacher.
 I didn’t really think about how they would affect my students.

 These goals were narcissistic and revolved around building up the “McCormick Teaching Brand.”
 (I just threw up in my mouth a little bit.)
 These goals were more about broad influence and less about a deeper, more immediate impact.

 But now I’ve learned my lesson!
-I’m going to give the pep talk that I wish I could’ve given myself back at the end of 2014.
+I’m going to give you the pep talk that I wish I could’ve given myself back at the end of last year.
 Fair warning: there are lots of exclamation points.